 Main Purpose of Job

 Mind in the City, Hackney and Waltham Forest, working in partnership with Turning Point and Antidote, provide the City and Hackney Recovery service.
 The service is based in each of City and Hackney’s neighbourhoods in order to be accessible, local and inclusive.
-A full integrated service, shaped by the community needs and voices of service users, carers, families, communities, all staff and volunteers will contribute to recovery, social inclusion and improving the quality of life of all our service users in the City of London and Hackney borough.
-The service has three elements: Out There, Everywhere- specialist outreach, in reach and engagement, Building Blocks- low, medium and hi intensity support pathways, and Get Connected- building on our local, person and shared assets to provide recovery capital and peer support.
-This role will lead community research on local issues that can affect substance use, enabling better targeting of resources to meet unmet demand or need in different localities.
-The role will also support service development through developing feedback channels and engaging with local communities to ensure the service offer is responsive.
+A full integrated service, shaped by the community needs and voices of service users, carers, families, & communities, all staff and volunteers will contribute to recovery, social inclusion and improving the quality of life of all our service users in the City of London and Hackney borough.
+The service has three elements: Out There, Everywhere- specialist outreach, in reach and engagement; Building Blocks- low, medium and hi-intensity support pathways; and Get Connected- building on our local, person and shared assets to provide recovery capital and peer support.
+This role will lead on providing clients with time limited support to people as they are leaving hospital and ensure they are connected to supports in the community.

 Main tasks and responsibilities

-To apply, please visit our website and complete the application form and email to HR.
-Please tell us in your email if you wish to be considered for the full-time or part-time position.
-No late applications will be accepted unless an extension is needed as a reasonable adjustment for disability.
-Should this be the case, please email HR to let us know.
+To apply, please complete visit our website No late applications will be accepted unless an extension is needed as a reasonable adjustment for disability.
+Should this be the case, please email HR at the address provided on our site.
 Interviews will be held the second week of December.

 Mind in the City, Hackney and Waltham Forest is committed to equality of opportunity for all staff, and applications from individuals are encouraged regardless of age, disability, sex, gender reassignment, sexual orientation, pregnancy and maternity, race, religion or belief and marriage and civil partnerships.